-A course of study in Industrial Technology Skills can establish a basis for further automotive, building and construction, engineering, furnishing and industrial graphics.
+A course of study in Industrial Technology Skills can establish a basis for further automotive, building construction, engineering, and furnishing, industrial graphics and plastics.
 Education and employment in manufacturing industries.
 Employment opportunities may be found in the industry areas of aeroskills, automotive, building and construction, engineering, furnishing, industrial graphics and plastics.